prime31/Nez/Nez.Persistence/JSON_README.md

 ## Advanced: JsonTypeConverter for custom encoding/decoding

-Json lets you fully take over the encoding to JSON and the conversion back to a strongly typed object.
+Json lets you add some custom data to the JSON and then fetch it for any strongly typed object.
 You can do this by creating an `JsonTypeConverter<T>` and implementing the abstract methods.
 Any time Json comes accross an object of Type `T` it will pass it off to your `JsonObjectConverter`.
-Note that you can turn down the job by overriding `CanConvert` or `CanWrite` properties.

-The `WriteJson` method will be passed a `IJsonEncoder` which can be used to write the JSON for your object.
-The `ConvertToObject` method will be passed an `IObjectConverter` which can be used to convert the raw data back into your object.
+The `WriteJson` method will be passed an `IJsonEncoder` which can be used to write custom JSON for your object.
+The `OnFoundCustomData` method will be passed any key/value pairs that do not have corresponding fields/properties.

-You can add fields, remove fields or set any data on the object that you want when overriding these methods.

 ```csharp